 - We also recommend investing in insurance and warranty for big projects like wraparound extensions.
 Learn more about your options here.

 Due to all these factors going into the cost of your budget, we recommend getting an estimate tailored to your project.
 Try our quick quote tool online for an estimate in minutes, or talk about your project with our professionals for free in one of our cosultations.
 Book yours here.

 Permitted development rights or planning permission?

-The best way to protect yourself from refusal is to hire an architect to both design and submit your project for planning.
+The best way to protect yourself from refusal at this stage is to hire an architect to both design and submit your project for planning.
 A good architect will have extensive experience of planning policy, meaning they can steer you away from the common mistakes that derail applications.
 What’s more, with an architect working as your planning agent, they’ll be able to make any quick changes to your design, should the council suggest these are needed to get approval first time round.

 Planning applications can take 8 weeks for a decision to be made, so factor this into your timeline.
-However, once you’ve got planning approval it lasts up to 3 years, and can even be sold with your home, giving boost to your house price without even the need for construction.
+However, once you’ve got planning approval it lasts up to 3 years, and can even be sold with your home, giving a boost to your house price without even the need for construction.

 Wraparound extension designed by Resi

 When this developer came to Resi, they were keen to expand this Victorian period property, in order to get maximum returns from the future sale.
 However, we did such a good job, that the client actually decided to live there himself!
 Showing no one can resist good design.
 Starting out, the client wanted to expand the rear of his property, and create a large kitchen/dining area that could be used by the family, along with a sociable environment for friends to visit and be entertained.
 In order to achieve this, we decided to create a wraparound extension, one that expands the space from both the rear and the side.